 3. Use an image.

 When the shared post hits Facebook, it will get far more visibility and additional shares if it has an image attached.
 Facebook pulls the image thumbnails using its Open Graph meta tags.
 If you’re using a plugin to enable Facebook sharing, check for details on how to set the correct image.

 An example of an image coded for featuring on Facebook is the following line, which should be present within the <head></head> of a page:

 4. Create article headlines with words that appeal to your niche.

-In the discussion above, I explained that specific words matter.
 When you create an article headline, think about how it’s going to sound on Facebook.
 The right words in a shared Facebook post will attract more shares, clicks, likes, and social spread.

 Use words that appeal to your target audience.
 Your goal isn’t indiscriminate sharing.
 Your goal is targeted headlines that address your specific niche group.